AdamJoesten/resources-to-become-a-great-engineering-leader/README.md

 **List of books, newsletters, people and more!**

 Investing in yourself is a great investment anytime!
-I am sharing with you my personally curated resources to level up and grow to become a great engineering leader in 2025!
+I am sharing with you my personally curated resources to level up and grow to become a great engineering leader in 2026 and beyond!

-I’ve been continuously curating them for over 5 years now.
+I’ve been continuously curating them for over 6 years now.

 Topics span from software engineering, system design, data engineering, leadership, management, and all the way to AI and product and business.